eduardolucioac/groovim/README.md

  * Features

   - Allows replication of the last command just by pressing the last F used.
-If in a given interval a key combination is not informed the last command is repeated;
+If in a given interval a new key combination is not informed the last command is repeated;
   - If F is hold down the command is replicated several times;

  * F2 and then...
     - Note: Preferably for editing commands;